This browser is no longer supported.

 Which of the following two statements calls the copy constructor and which one calls the assignment operator?

 A copy constructor is called when a new object is created from an existing object, as a copy of the existing object.
 The assignment operator is called when an already initialized object is assigned a new value from another existing object.
 In the above example (1) calls the copy constructor and (2) calls the assignment operator.
-See this for more details.

-Can we make the copy constructor private?
+Can we make the copy constructor private .

 Yes, a copy constructor can be made private.
 When we make a copy constructor private in a class, objects of that class become non-copyable.
 This is particularly useful when our class has pointers or dynamically allocated resources.
 In such situations, we can either write our own copy constructor like the above String example or make a private copy constructor so that users get compiler errors rather than surprises at runtime.